In Search of Lost Time: Volume One: Swann's Way

 Mme.
-Verdurin is an autocratic hostess who, aided by her husband, demands total obedience from the guests in her "little clan".
+Verdurin is a very rich and autocratic hostess who, aided by her husband, demands total obedience from the guests in her "little clan".
 One guest is Odette de Crécy, a former courtesan, who has met Swann and invites him to the group.
 Swann is too refined for such company, but Odette gradually intrigues him with her unusual style.
 A sonata by Vinteuil, which features a "little phrase", becomes the motif for their deepening relationship.
 The Verdurins host M. de Forcheville; their guests include Cottard, a doctor; Brichot, an academic; Saniette, the object of scorn; and a painter, M. Biche.
 Swann grows jealous of Odette, who now keeps him at arm's length, and suspects an affair between her and Forcheville, aided by the Verdurins.
 Swann seeks respite by attending a society concert that includes Legrandin's sister and a young Mme. de Guermantes; the "little phrase" is played and Swann realizes Odette's love for him is gone.
 He tortures himself wondering about her true relationships with others, but his love for her, despite renewals, gradually diminishes.
 He moves on and marvels that he ever loved a woman who was not his type.

-At home in Paris, the Narrator dreams of visiting Venice or the church in Balbec, a resort, but he is too unwell and instead takes walks in the Champs-Élysées, where he meets and befriends Gilberte.
+At home in Paris, the Narrator dreams of visiting Venice or the church in Balbec, a resort, but he is too unwell and instead takes walks in the Champs-Élysées.
+There he meets and befriends Gilberte.
 He holds her father, now married to Odette, in the highest esteem, and is awed by the beautiful sight of Mme.
 Swann strolling in public.
 Years later, the old sights of the area are long gone, and he laments the fleeting nature of places.